 Since the memorable day that Instagram entered our lives, photographers gained the perfect platform for sharing their creations with the online world.
 So why does your photographer persona need to establish itself on Facebook as well?
 The answer is simple: if Instagram is your gallery, Facebook is your community.
 And just like a sensor and a shutter, you can’t have one without the other.
 Facebook is the best platform for making those priceless contacts with new clients, and branding yourself on the go.

-Whether you’re in the very beginning stages of your professional journey, or had the honor to shoot a thousand and one weddings, you’ll find more than one way to benefit from promoting yourself on the most popular social platform today – in addition to your stunning online portfolio, of course.
+Whether you’re in the very beginning stages of your professional journey, or had the honor to shoot a thousand and one weddings, you’ll find more than one way to benefit from promoting yourself on the most popular social platform today – in addition to your stunning photography website, of course.
 And if you already have a Facebook page as a photographer, then rest assured that this article will help you take it to the next level.

 Here are 10 steps to create a successful Facebook page for your photography business: